dillonwelch/manager-readme/README.md

 I'm a believer in fixing "small things" and leaving the world a better place than you found it.
 Ten dimes and a dollar bill have the same value.

 I like to focus on building what is needed to solve the problem as it's understood today instead of overbuilding for a problem that may or may not occur tomorrow.
 Get the fix/feature/etc in front of customers, measure, and iterate.
+This fits into optimizing for cognitive complexity as only the code that actually matters is in the codebase.

 I am obsessive about being on the latest version of libraries.
+This fits into optimizing for cognitive complexity as it means the latest features and bug fixes will be available.

 I am to be as close as possible to 100% test coverage.
+This fits into optimizing for cognitive complexity as it means if tests pass you can be (near) worry-free that your changes are safe.

 ## What I aim to do for you